Leionura atun: Modern-day use as a food

 In South Africa, snoek is caught and consumed along the west and southwestern coastal parts of the country.
-Commercially, snoek is sold as a prepared and processed food throughout South Africa, usually in the form of packaged smoked snoek, snoek pates and as a canned food..
+Commercially, snoek is sold as a prepared and processed food throughout South Africa, usually in the form of packaged smoked snoek, snoek pates and as a canned food.

-Fresh Pacific sierra imported from Chile or Mexico may be sold as snoek in the USA.
+Fresh Pacific sierra imported from Chile or Mexico may be sold as snoek in the U.S.

 Snoek is usually bought fresh at the quay side.
 In and around Cape Town, this may be at Hout Bay, Kalk Bay and as far as Gordon's Bay.
-Up the West coast and down the coast towards Mossel Bay, much of the catch is often salted and air dried for local consumption.
+Up the west coast and down the coast towards Mossel Bay, much of the catch is often salted and air-dried for local consumption.

-Fresh snoek is typically barbecued over an open grill or wrapped up in aluminium foil with butter and herbs and served with boiled sweet potatoes and "tamatiesmoor" - a fried up hash of chopped tomatoes, onions, garlic and herbs.
-Another favourite is a kedgeree using smoked snoek.
+Fresh snoek is typically barbecued over an open grill or wrapped in aluminium foil with butter and herbs and served with boiled sweet potatoes and "tamatiesmoor" - a fried-up hash of chopped tomatoes, onions, garlic and herbs.
+Another well-known dish is a kedgeree using smoked snoek.

-In the Cape Malay community snoek is a foundation for many dishes.
+In the Cape Malay community, snoek is a foundation for many dishes.
 Dishes include smoorsnoek, snoekbredie (a stew), fish bobotie, and snoek pâtés.

-In the subsistence fishing communities around the Cape's West coast, snoek together with other species of fish are cleaned, sliced and then packed flat and heavily salted with coarse salt.
-After a few days in this state, the fish are then hung up to air dry.
-The dried fish forms part of the community's staple diet as well as useful trading commodity.
+In the subsistence fishing communities around the Cape's west coast, snoek together with other species of fish are cleaned, sliced and then packed flat and heavily salted with coarse salt.
+After a few days in this state, the fish are hung up to air-dry.
+The dried fish forms part of the community's staple diet as well as a useful trading commodity.
 Much in the same way as the Portuguese use dried cod to make bacalhau, in these communities the dried fish is soaked in changes of fresh water until the fish is soft.
-This fish is then added to soups, stews and casseroles using indigenous and locally grown vegetables and often eaten with a variety of staples – potatoes, yams or rice.
+This fish is then added to soups, stews and casseroles using indigenous and locally grown vegetables and often eaten with a variety of staples, including potatoes, yams or rice.

-Though very popular in regions like South Africa, it was not so popular to certain generations of British residents during—and particularly immediately after—the Second World War due to it being considered a food item of deprivation.
-Canned Snoek was imported in large quantities into Great Britain and government marketing of the product was not successful and may have had a negative effect.
-In the end, the vast majority of 10 million tins of snoek from South African along with 9 million tins of Australian barracuda were sold off as cat food.
+Though very popular in regions like South Africa, it was not so popular to British residents during rationing, during and particularly immediately after the Second World War, due to it being considered a food item of deprivation.
+Canned snoek (and whale meat) was imported in large quantities into Great Britain and government marketing of the product was not successful and may have had a negative effect.
+In the end, the vast majority of 10 million tins of snoek from South Africa along with 9 million tins of Australian barracuda were sold off as cat food.